sakuli/Docs/content/writing_tests/tutorial.md

 So let's have a closer look on the code.
 First we are want to open the chromium in incognito mode so we added the parameter.

-Because we are going to use multiple screenshot, we are going to add them to a new folder to remove cluttering of the testcase folder.
+As we are using multiple screenshot for this testcase, we will add them to a new folder and therefore eliminate cluttering of the testcase folder.
 Hence you need to use `tc.addImagePaths("./assets")` to tell Sakuli to look into this folder.
 The base directory during the Sakuli test is the corresponding testcase folder.

 Next we are setting the similarity level for image recognition.
 The higher the value you choose, the higher the matching score must be.
-You can change this during your test.
+You can also change this within your test to react to different matching-score needs.

-After this we are setting the sleeptime of our application, which is just a timeout after trying to open the application.
-This time is needed because the operating system needs to load the application.
+As the operating system needs some time to start the application (in this case the browser), we will set a sleeptime.

-After the chromium browser is opened we type the url we want to navigate to.
-Now we can get the region of the desktop to search for icon of the whitepaper:
+After the chromium browser is opened the focus will be on the url-tab by default - we can just start typing the url we want to navigate to and hit Enter.
+The next step is to get the region of the desktop and search for the icon of the whitepaper:
 <img src="/images/tutorial/open_whitepaper.png" />

-After clicking the icon the whitepaper will open in a new tab.
-Now we want to verify whether the whitepaper was opened correctly.
-So we try to find it with to following screenshot.
+After clicking the icon, the whitepaper PDF will be opened in a new tab.
+To verify whether the whitepaper was opened correctly, we try to find the following screenshot on the screen:
 <img src="/images/tutorial/whitepaper.png" />

-So we add the following lines to our test
+To do so, we add the following lines to our test:

 {{< highlight typescript >}}
 await env.setSimilarity(0.98);